szTheory/real-world-phoenix/README.md

 # git submodule update --init --jobs 4
 ```

+NOTE: Some repos may require [git-lfs](https://git-lfs.github.com/) to clone properly if they have contain binary files.

 ## Information for Contributors

 ### How to add a Real World App